Posted on February 8, 2020

 You may also hear the hotel called Hotel Sorrento.
 It is an Italian-Style hotel.
 Many people call it an Italian Oasis.
 You can find it near the First Hill neighborhood in Seattle.
 The hotel opened back in 1909.
 This would open just before the large Alaska-Yukon Exposition was held in the city.
 The hotel was developed by a clothier in Seattle.
 His name was Samuel Rosenberg.
 Even since its opening, the hotel would find itself in financial distress.
 It was in 1910 that Rosenberg had traded his hotel after many losses.
 He had traded it for an orchard that was 240-acres.
 It could be found in Rogue River Valley.
-Samuel would allow his songs, David and Harry to manage the orchard.
+Samuel would allow his sons, David and Harry to manage the orchard.
 They would sell pears that were prized at the time in baskets with the name David and Harry on it.

 The hotel had many beautiful features such as Rookwood tiles and fireplaces.
 The hotel would then be purchased by the Malone family in the 80s and they would proceed to renovate the building.
 The hotel is still open to this day due to the renovations made.
 Over one hundred years later and it is still operational.
 However, there are a few additions that you may not know about.